rfdrake/netbox_geolookup_webhook/README.md

 Name: Geolookup Webhook
 Payload URL: http://geolookup-webhook:5000/webhook
-Secret: This should match your WEBHOOK_TOKEN in your geolookup.env file.
+Secret: This should match your WEBHOOK_SECRET in your geolookup.env file.
 You can use "openssl rand -base64 32" to generate this.

 Under "Operations|Event Rules|Add"